EESSI/software-layer/README.md

 ### Accessing EESSI via a container

-Again, for the latest information for this use supported use case it is recommended that you refer to the [documentation of the EESSI container script](https://www.eessi.io/docs/getting_access/eessi_container/).
+Again, for the latest information for this supported use case it is recommended that you refer to the [documentation of the EESSI container script](https://www.eessi.io/docs/getting_access/eessi_container/).

 # License